BenjaSanchez/academic-kickstart/content/publication/2015-06-review/index.md

 publication: "Integrative Biology"
 publication_short: ""

 abstract: "In this review we cover the genome-scale modeling (GEM) technique and how it has been applied in _Saccharomyces cerevisiae_.
 We focus on different ways of evaluating model quality, and different ways of integrating omics data in them.
-Writing it was a great way for me to study the field and find areas that had not been very explored (e.g. integration of proteomics data)."
+Writing it was a great way for me to study the field at the beginning of my PhD, and find areas that had not been very much explored (e.g. integration of proteomics data)."

 # Summary.
 An optional shortened abstract.
 summary: "A review on genome-scale modeling of _S. cerevisiae_"